ePages-de/epages-devportal/_posts/2020/2020-10-15-confi-booking-displays.md

 ```
 {% endhighlight %}

 The website is a simple HTML page which uses AJAX requests to retrieve data from our team website and to prepare it nicely.
-Every 15 minutes a new request is sent to the intermediate layer and the occupancy data is updated.
+Every 15 minutes a new request is sent to the intermediate layer to update the occupancy.
 It is not necessary to reload the website on the display.

 {% highlight html %}
 <!DOCTYPE html>